 Crowd funding is another way organisations can generate additional income (match funding).
 It works by providing a platform for community groups, start-up businesses, charities, social enterprises and individuals to raise the funds they need themselves in return for 'rewards'.
 The public can back an idea with pledges of money and project owners can 'thank' their backers with rewards that reflect the money contributed (this can be product, service or experience produced by the project).

-Organisations requiring advice and support regarding match funding or match funding in kind and or support to develop a crowd funding platform, should contact Salford CVS:
+Organisations requiring advice and support regarding match funding or match funding in kind and or support to develop a crowd funding platform, should contact:

 As part of the assessment process it is also expected that all applicants will provide the following documentation:

-In particular, we want to encourage activity which achieves at least one of the following three objectives, however in the main financial support for room hire or food will not be supported, although exceptional circumstances may be considered if an appropriate business case is presented and is considered acceptable by the Strategic Members with responsibility for Neighbourhoods.
+In particular, we want to encourage activity which achieves at least one of the following three objectives, however in the main financial support for room hire or food will not be supported, although exceptional circumstances may be considered if an appropriate business case is presented.

 Builds community resilience, where this means 'one which is able to develop and engage community resources to respond to, endure and recover from adverse situations and long term challenges.
 Community resilience includes activities such as: